Narendran-Kamarajan/Stringinator/Documentation/NOTES.md

 After started working on the stats endpoint, mid-way, I realized that I have to change the json structure to capture required details.

 Hitting stats endpoint started to throw error, whenever I restarted the application.
 To handle empty stats, I would return a default response.

+Stats function is updated to calculate the lengthiest input received